 Explore the wilderness and increase your appreciation of nature, develop self-reliance and cultivate lasting friendships based on shared powerful experiences.

-Olympia will serve as ‘base camp’ for campers to develop their canoeing skills and learn the fundamentals of no-trace camping.
-The emphasis during the first three days in camp is spent becoming comfortable in a canoe, learning basic strokes and rescue techniques.
-Campers also experience team building activities to help prepare them for the three days, two night out trip.
+Olympia will serve as a ‘base camp’ for campers to develop their canoeing skills and learn the fundamentals of no-trace camping.
+The emphasis during the first three days in camp is spent becoming comfortable in a canoe, and learning basic strokes and rescue techniques.
+Campers also experience team-building activities to help prepare them for the three days, two-night-out trip.
 Day one of the out trip is spent paddling to the camping site.
-Campers work together to select and set up tent sites, set up the cooking area and then have the opportunity to explore the area around the campsite.
+Campers work together to select and set up tent sites, set up the cooking area, and then have the opportunity to explore the area around the campsite.

-On day two, campers break camp and paddle and portage their way to a second campsite where they have a fun night of campfires, stories and star gazing.
+On day two, campers break camp and paddle and portage their way to a second campsite where they have a fun night of campfires, stories, and star gazing.
 The third morning is spent packing up the equipment and then paddling to the pick-up point.
-Once back in camp, campers help to unpack and cleaning up of equipment.
+Once back in camp, campers help to unpack and clean up equipment.

-The final day is spent debriefing the trip, the week and providing feedback about skill development, teamwork and initiative developed over the week.
+The final day is spent debriefing the trip, and the week, and providing feedback about skill development, teamwork, and initiative developed over the week.